Raw, fried or on a bun: the many ways Japan eats whale

 Ichihara’s restaurant offers many of these, as well as a unique take on traditional whale treats: fried whale dressed with slivered vegetables and vinegar, grilled marinated whale steak, and raw whale chopped with miso and scallions.

-Aficionados say whale tastes somewhat like beef, but with a stronger flavor.
+Aficionados say whale tastes somewhat like beef, but with a stronger flavour.
 Whaling advocates point to its high protein content and low carbon footprint compared with other meats.

 Ichihara’s mother-in-law, Yachiyo, praises it as an ideal food.